Polish Century Club Exploratory Research Fellowship

 - a letter of application, explaining the applicant’s interest in Polish Studies, and discussing how study abroad will contribute to the realization of the student’s goals;

 - a letter of recommendation from a professor familiar with the student’s work.
-This last should be sent separately by the professor.
+This last should be sent separately by the professor to the PSC.

-Applications will be reviewed by the PSC Fellowship Committee; an announcement of the winner will be made by early October.
+Applications will be reviewed by the PSC Fellowship Committee; an announcement of the winner will be made by late March.

 Polish Studies Center Travel Grants:

 Two grants of up to $500 in support of travel are available to graduate students and faculty of Indiana University, and an individual may receive one grant during a given academic year.